Now targeting a launch date in 2023, the Atom Touch will be the most advanced bionic arm/hand in the world.

-The Atom Touch will provide users with precise speed control, aided in part by the Touch’s artificial intelligence capabilities.
+The Atom Touch will provide users with precise proportional control, aided in part by the Touch’s artificial intelligence capabilities.

 The Touch will offer what is easily the most advanced sensory feedback system on the market.

-As mentioned, this begins with Touch’s use of more than 200 sensors capable of generating four types of sensory data: contact, force, position, and velocity.
+As mentioned, this begins with Touch’s use of hundreds of sensors capable of generating four types of sensory data: contact, force, position, and velocity.